cfjedimaster/raymondcamdendotcom/content/post/2017/10/13/some-pwa-tips.md

 As a reminder, the [Web App Install Banner] feature is the Chrome thing where the browser will prompt the user to install your web app.
 I mentioned yesterday I had trouble getting this to trigger in my app, even though I had (as far as I know) did everything I needed to.

-First off - even though I couldn't get that prompt to occur, if I manually added the site via "Add to Homescreen", the app *was* saved correctly and recognized as a PWA.
+First off - even though I couldn't get that prompt to occur, if I manually added the site via "Add to Home screen", the app *was* saved correctly and recognized as a PWA.
 I'd share a screen shot of this but I assume you can trust me on this.

 I asked some questions related to PWA on a private Google Developer expert channel and a Googler, [Paul Kinlan](https://paul.kinlan.me/), shared some details.